Trending

-Last year, the Smithfield, Virginia, native navigated Larson to a runner-up finish in the NASCAR Cup Series standings.
-The team's victory at Las Vegas Motor Speedway to open the Round of 8 secured Daniels and Larson's second trip to the Championship 4 in three seasons.
-Daniels was also atop the box in September when Larson won at Darlington Raceway for the 500th national series win for the Hendrick Motorsports engine department.
-In 36 races, the No. 5 team collected four wins plus the non-points paying All-Star Race at North Wilkesboro Speedway, two pole positions, 15 top-five finishes, 18 top-10s with a series-high 1,127 laps led.
+The Smithfield, Virginia, native navigated Larson to a runner-up finish in the 2023 NASCAR Cup Series standings.
+In 36 races, the No. 5 team collected four wins plus the All-Star Race, two pole positions, 15 top-five finishes and 18 top 10s with a series-high 1,127 laps led.

-In 2021, Daniels' first victory atop the pit box occurred at Las Vegas in just his fourth start with Larson.
-The driver-crew chief duo posted three consecutive runner-up finishes followed by three consecutive race wins in May and June.
-During that streak, Daniels also spearheaded the No. 5 entry’s $1 million victory in the annual non-points NASCAR All-Star Race at Texas Motor Speedway.
+In 2021, Daniels' first victory atop the pit box occurred at Las Vegas Motor Speedway in just his fourth start with Larson.
+The driver-crew chief duo posted three consecutive runner-up finishes followed by three consecutive wins in May and June.
+During that streak, Daniels also spearheaded the No. 5 entry’s $1 million victory in the annual All-Star Race at Texas Motor Speedway.

 With wins at Sonoma Raceway, Watkins Glen and the Charlotte Motor Speedway ROVAL, Daniels helped Larson become the first driver in series history to capture three road course victories during one season.
 The Daniels-led team took home the 2021 championship, tied the record for most wins during a 10-race playoff with five and rolled off another three-race win streak during the postseason.

-The 2020 Cup Series campaign was Daniels’ first full year as crew chief at Hendrick Motorsports, as he called the shots for seven-time champion Jimmie Johnson’s final full-time season as driver of the storied No. 48.
-The pair ended the year with a fifth-place finish in Johnson’s final drive in the Hendrick Motorsports entry, their fifth top-five and 10th top-10 finish of the season.
+The 2020 Cup Series campaign was Daniels’ first full year as crew chief at Hendrick Motorsports, as he called the shots in seven-time champion Jimmie Johnson’s final full-time season as driver of the storied No. 48.
+The pair ended the year with a fifth-place finish in Johnson’s final drive in the Hendrick Motorsports entry, their fifth top five and 10th top-10 finish of the season.

 Auto racing is in Daniels’ blood.
 Growing up in Smithfield, Virginia, he played baseball and tinkered with stock cars in his family’s garage.
 It seemed inevitable that the curious kid would follow in the footsteps of his father, Charlie Daniels, a full-time late model stock car driver who competed at Langley Speedway and throughout Virginia in the 1980s and '90s.
 After Charlie closed the chapter on his own racing career in 1992, Cliff maintained a passion for motor sports.